 Introduction

 The Moon represents how you feel safe, what you need emotionally, and how you instinctively respond when life gets messy.
-In Aries - the first sign of the zodiac, ruled by Mars - your emotional world operates at fighter-pilot speed.
+In Aries - the first sign of the zodiac, ruled by Mars - safety comes from autonomy, movement, honesty, and the sense that you can meet life head-on.

 Core Traits of Moon in Aries